Hazardous Materials Spill

 • Immediately flush with cool water for at least 15 minutes.

 • If there are no visible burns, remove all jewelry and apply soap to area.
+Seek medical attention if a reaction occurs or if there are concerns.

 • For more help, review the “What to Do in Case of Exposure to Hazardous Materials” document or call the Exposure Response Call Center (866-360-8100) to speak with a medical professional.